-Regardless of the manner in which Mr. Kenyon's service terminates, he is generally entitled to receive amounts earned during his term of service, including salary and unused vacation pay.
-We do not provide for any additional severance or change of control benefits to Mr. Dagnon and Mr. Evanson under their consulting agreements, other than the potential lapse of the repurchase right.
-The terms of Mr. Kenyon's potential payments upon termination or change of control are summarized below.
-Mr. Kenyon.
-Pursuant to Mr. Kenyon's current executive employment agreement, as amended, if he is terminated without cause or if he resigns for good reason, subject to his execution of a separation agreement with an effective release of claims in favor of us and continued compliance with certain restrictive covenants set forth in such employment agreement and the PIIA, he is entitled to continued payment of his base salary for 12 months following the termination, 100% of his target bonus for the calendar year of termination paid in a lump sum, employee benefit coverage for up to 12 months, full vesting of 50% of his then unvested equity awards, and reimbursement of expenses owed to him through the date of his termination.
+Regardless of the manner in which one of our named executive officer's service terminates, each is generally entitled to receive amounts earned during his term of service, including salary and unused vacation pay.
+The terms of each named executive officer's potential payments upon termination or change of control are summarized below.

+Mr. Trenary.
+Pursuant to Mr. Trenary's current executive employment agreement, if he is terminated without cause or if he resigns for good reason, subject to his execution of a separation agreement with an effective release of claims in favor of us and continued compliance with certain restrictive covenants set forth in such employment agreement and the Company's proprietary information, inventions, noncompetition and non-solicitation agreement ("PIIA"), he is entitled to continued payment of his base salary for 12 months following the termination, 100% of his target bonus for the calendar year of termination paid in a lump sum, employee benefit coverage for up to 12 months, full vesting of 50% of his then unvested equity awards, and reimbursement of expenses owed to him through the date of his termination.

-Pursuant to his current executive employment agreement, if Mr. Kenyon's employment is terminated by us or any successor entity (provided such successor entity either assumes Mr. Kenyon's equity awards or substitutes similar equity awards) without cause or if he resigns for good reason within two months prior to or within 12 months following a change in control (as defined in the 2015 Plan), subject to his execution of a separation agreement with an effective release of claims in favor of us and continued compliance with certain restrictive covenants set forth in such employment agreement and the PIIA, he is entitled to continued payment of his base salary for 18 months, 150% of his annual target bonus for the calendar year of termination paid in a lump sum, employee benefit coverage for up to 18 months, and reimbursement of expenses owed to him through the date of his termination.
+If Mr. Trenary's employment is terminated by us or any successor entity (provided such successor entity either assumes Mr. Trenary's equity awards or substitutes similar equity awards) without cause or if he resigns for good reason within two months prior to or within 12 months following a change in control (as defined in the Company's 2015 Equity Incentive Plan, as amended (the "2015 Plan")), subject to his execution of a separation agreement with an effective release of claims in favor of us and continued compliance with certain restrictive covenants set forth in such employment agreement and the PIIA, he is entitled to continued payment of his base salary for 18 months, 150% of his annual target bonus for the calendar year of termination paid in a lump sum, employee benefit coverage for up to 18 months, and reimbursement of expenses owed to him through the date of his termination.
 Additionally, 100% of his then unvested equity awards shall become fully vested.